Peruz/icsd/docsrc/content/started/install.rst

 Which Python?
 -------------

-For the moment, Icsd3d is only tested on Python 3.7.
+For the moment, Icsd3d is only tested on Python 3.7 to 3.9.
 First, make sure you have all dependencies (see below) installed.

 ..
 To install the latest version from Github, .. 	pip install https://github.com/fatiando/fatiando/archive/master.zip